 The demonstration of the evolutionary advantages of an alternation of the two modes of reproduction seems to prove too much.
-Asexual reproduction is practically absent in the most complex group of animals, the vertebrates, and is rather sporadic in its occurrence elsewhere.
+Asexual re-GENETICS 16: Mr 1931 production is practically absent in the most complex group of animals, the vertebrates, and is rather sporadic in its occurrence elsewhere.
 The purpose of the present paper has been to investigate the statistical situation in a population under exclusive sexual reproduction in order to obtain a clear idea of the conditions for a degree of plasticity in a species which may make the evolutionary process an intelligible one.